-The rest are Christians of different denominations such as the Armenians, the Greek and Syriac communities, with about 0.2% of the total population Turkey.
+The rest are Christians of different denominations such as the Armenians, the Greek, and Syriac communities, with about 0.2% of the total population of Turkey.

-Although most of the Turks are Muslims but, Turkey is a secular state.
+Although most of the Turks are Muslims, Turkey is a secular state.

 Climate in Turkey